gopuneet/Teaspoon/README.md

 # Teaspoon

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/teaspoon`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-The purpose of this gem is to save essential data from Cucumber execution reports.
-At the very least, it saves whether each scenario execution has passed or failed.
+Teaspoon is a ruby gem.
+Its purpose is to keep a historic record of Cucumber scenario failures and successes.
 These executions are stored over time and branches.

-Thus, one can create graphs to see the timed/averaged results of a certain scenario, and draw conclusions from it.
-Does this one fail too much?
-Perhaps it is flickering?
+With that information, a developer can identify flaky tests, useless tests, or even functionalities that need testing reinforcements.

 ## Installation